 Timucuan Trail Segment 3

 Bike riders, hikers and nature enthusiasts have an excellent trail to explore at Amelia Island’s southern doorstep.
-This newer “segment 3” of the Timucuan Trail links two northeast Florida barrier islands via an off road boardwalk adjacent to Amelia Island’s southend bridges (one closed to vehicular traffic, the George Crady fishing and pedestrian bridge).
+This newer “segment 3” of the Timucuan Trail links two northeast Florida barrier islands via an off road boardwalk adjacent to Amelia Island’s southend bridge.

 Not familiar with local geography?
 For newcomers or visitors to the Amelia Island area, Big Talbot is Amelia’s immediate neighbor to the south, an undeveloped barrier island (Florida state park land).

 Bike riding has become one of the most popular activities on Amelia Island enjoyed by visitors and local residents alike.
 Ideal for outdoorsy types who enjoy nature and exercise, this third segment of the Timucuan Trail opens an off road walking or pedaling pathway on Big Talbot Island State Park featuring a natural environment and the uniquely lovely “Boneyard Beach.”

 The boardwalk that hugs Spoonbill Pond has finally opened after years of development, with a new pedestrian crossing on Heckscher Drive (just off the southern end of the Nassau Sound bridge).
-The new half-mile-long wooden pedestrian/bike boardwalk (Segment 3), located on the most northern area of Big Talbot Island, is slightly elevated above Spoonbill Pond (and connects to the existing paved trail on Big Talbot that was completed back in 2012).
+The half-mile-long wooden pedestrian/bike boardwalk (Segment 3), located on the most northern area of Big Talbot Island, is slightly elevated above Spoonbill Pond (and connects to the existing paved trail on Big Talbot).

 Bird Watching Platform